Namib Desert Facts

 - Portions of its area rank among the most arid regions of earth, with only the Atacama Desert, in South America, to rival them.
 Amazingly, this marvel also serves as home to several species found nowhere else on earth, including the awesome Medusas Head.

 - Its many extremes further served to earn it an honorable distinction that few similar features can claim.
-That holds true since that UNESCO named it a World Heritage Site.
+That holds true since UNESCO named it a World Heritage Site.
 Of the 23 recognized deserts in the world, only a handful can make that specific claim.

 Namib Desert Physical Description